mautic/mautic-wordpress/readme.txt

 Fix a bug introduced in the 2.0.2 version, you must upgrade asap because there was a typo in the option page name which forbid option to be saved.

 == Changelog ==

+= v2.2.1 =

+Release date : 2017-08-24

+* Changed
+  * Fix an escaping error when using HTML in Mautic Dynamic Content shortcode.
+Previously, the HTML code was escaped...
+  * Remove obsolete shortcode syntax from documentation and code comments.
+They are still handled and not marked deprecated at the moment.

 = v2.2.0 =